graphcore/examples/applications/popart/bert/tests/unit/weight_loading/tensorflow/README.md

 2. Run your training/fine-tuning to generate a complete checkpoint (see the README in the Google Research BERT repo).

-3. Take the saved checkpoint and run it through Tensorflow's Freeze Graph
+3. Take the saved checkpoint and run it through TensorFlow's Freeze Graph
    utility:

 	$ freeze_graph --input_meta_graph=<PATH_TO_CHECKPOINT>/model.ckpt-0.meta \